Reduce waste, save money, enjoy summer

 About Recycle IT

-Recycle IT is an award-winning not for profit social enterprise providing a collection and drop off service for all types of waste electrical and electronic equipment (WEEE).
-During 2016 Recycle IT offered drop off and collection services to over 100,000 homes, schools, charities and businesses across Dublin and surrounding areas collecting a range of WEEE which includes thousands of computers, cables, monitors, microwaves and TV’s.
+During 2017 Recycle IT offered drop off and collection services to over 90,000 homes, schools, charities and businesses across Dublin and surrounding areas collecting a range of WEEE which includes thousands of computers, cables, monitors, microwaves and TV’s.

 Recycle IT services are provided in partnership with WEEE Ireland.
 Recycle IT are supported by Pobal, South Dublin County Council and authorized by the National Waste Collection Permit Office and the local authorities across Dublin, Kildare and Wicklow.

-To learn more about recycling electrical equipmment please call Recycle IT on 01 4578321 or email us
+To learn more about recycling electrical equipment please call Recycle IT on 01 4578321 or email us